'Unfair surveillance'? Online exam software sparks global student revolt | Technology

 "And now we have this invasive and unfair surveillance pushing the envelope, invading their private lives."
 Industry leaders maintain their platforms are a critical part of the infrastructure that allows students to continue learning.

 "We believe that many lives have been positively impacted by being able to continue their education and careers," said Nici Sandberg, spokeswoman for ExamSoft, which makes the Examplify platform.
-"ExamSoft maintains a non-biased identification and exam delivery process to ensure that individuals of color are not disproportionately affected."
+"ExamSoft maintains a non-biased identification and exam delivery process to ensure that individuals of color are not disproportionately affected," she said, adding it solved Khan's issue "within minutes" and that he was able to successfully complete his exam.

 GLOBAL EXPANSION More than 90% of countries have instituted some form of remote learning since the start of the pandemic, according to a report in August by UNICEF.